seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-22.md

 uprooted, the emancipated monk reaches that state of freedom from the vortex.
 There is no dichotomy to sustain a vortex, no two teams to keep up the vortical interplay.
-Where there is no turning round, there is no room for designation, and this is the implication of the phrase *vaṭṭaṁ tesaṁ n'atthi paññāpanāya*, which we happened to quote on a previous occasion.[^fn737] For the *arahants* there is no vortex whereby to designate.
+Where there is no turning round, there is no room for designation, and this is the implication of the phrase *vaṭṭaṁ tesaṁ natthi paññāpanāya*, which we happened to quote on a previous occasion.[^fn737] For the *arahants* there is no vortex whereby to designate.